kurianbenoy/kurianbenoy-website/_posts/2021-01-01-booksread.md

 - Suppandi Back to Work
 - Leonardo Da Vinci- A life from beginning to End
 - Twinkle Digest
+- On Writing: A Memoir of the Craft - Stephen King

 ## Currently Reading

-- On Writing: A Memoir of the Craft - Stephen King
 - High Performance Python Computing (rereading)

-## On the shelf:

-- Cracking the coding interview
-- Python cookbook
-- PyImage Search Computer Vision
-- Machine Learning Pipelines

 ## Wish List